Changing the range of a torque wrench.

 L + E

 Example: You want to torque the U-joint 10 mm bolts.
-The value of torque you want is the value of 29 ftlbs which happens to be the maximum specification.
+The value of torque you want is 29 ftlbs.
+You

 Calculations can be done to calibrate your wrench using a known weight.
-Those used with gym barbells are fine for this, hang on a rope from the handle center, square drive locked into a vice, handle horizontal.
+Those weights used with gym barbells are fine for this, hang, slowly releasing the weight pressure, from a rope from the handle center, square drive locked into a vice, handle horizontal.

 07/16/2006: Slightly revised for clarity